Yoo-Sin Pattern – Preview & Insights

 Key Technical Insights from GM Paul McPhail

 Drawing from my ongoing study and technical work within ITF Taekwon-Do, each pattern in this Hub includes a short set of key technical points – practical reminders practitioners often overlook.
-These notes are personal insights based on decades of experience and are not official ITF Technical Committee statements.
+These notes are personal insights and are not official ITF Technical Committee statements.

 Key Technical Points

-- Mov 1: Elbows finish slightly higher than hands.
+- Movement 1: Release: Elbows finish slightly higher than hands.
 Hands at chest height.
 No inward movement of the arms first – go up directly.

-- Close ready stance C: Normal motion to ready stance (same as all other similar patterns, e.g. Se-Jong).
+- Movement 40: Close ready stance C: Normal motion to ready stance (same as all other similar patterns, e.g. Se-Jong).

-- Front block – Mov 53: Normally, a front block is to the centre, but this one is delivered at 45 degrees, making it an exception to that rule.
+- Movement 53: Front block: Normally, a front block is to the centre, but this one is delivered at 45 degrees, making it an exception to that rule.

-- Crescent kick: Naturally turn the supporting foot.
+- Movement 55: Crescent kick: Naturally turn the supporting foot.

 Training Suggestions